ayushporwal01/Java/03 - Taking User Input/README.md

  Scanner sc = new Scanner(System.in);
 ```
 - Scanner: The class used to read input.
-- sc: The variable name (an object of Scanner).
+- sc: An object of scanner class.
 - new Scanner: Creates a new Scanner object.
 - System.in: The standard input stream, usually the keyboard.
 <br>